Skillable-DavidBehymer/AB-250T00_transform_contact_center_with_ai_in_d365/Instructions/ex-14-copilot-agents.md

 ### Bonus Task B - Configure the Service Operations Agent

-> [!NOTE]
-> The Service Operations Agent provides conversational configuration assistance and orchestrates playbooks.
+The Service Operations Agent provides conversational configuration assistance and orchestrates playbooks.
+Verify it is available in your trial before proceeding.

 1. In **Copilot Service admin center**, select **Service Operations Agent**.